NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Kepler

 A computational workflow engine.

-> key pair
+> Key pair

 A matching pair of public and private keys; see public key encryption.

 > Keystone

 Keystone is an OpenStack service that provides Identity, Token, Catalog and Policy services for use specifically by projects in the OpenStack family.

 > Kilo

 The name of an OpenStack release.

 > KVM

 Kernel-based Virtual Machine(s) - a virtualization framework supported by modern Linux kernels.

-> launch
+> Launch

 OpenStack terminology for creating a new virtual machine instance.
 There are multiple steps in the launch process; e.g. "scheduling" where the system decides which cell, aggregate & compute node to put the instance on, "building" which creates the virtual machines, allocates network addresses, etcetera, and "booting" where the virtual machine is started up.

 > LDAP

-add definition here!
+define me!

 > Linux

 The leading open-source operating system, originally developed by Linus Torsvalds.
 (What we normally call Linux is better labelled GNU / Linux, reflecting the fact that the core user libraries and utilities are provided by GNU projects.)
 Linux is "Unix-like", but contains no Unix code.

 > LiveArc

 Another name for Mediaflux

 > LTS

 Long Term Support - Ubuntu LTS releases are

 > Manilla

-add definition here!
+define me!

 > MariaDB

 A fork of MySQL that is managed by the original MySQL founder and developers.

 > MASSIVE

-add definition here!
+define me!

 > Multi-modal

 Australian Sciences Imaging and Visualisation Environment.
 A GPU-based HPC system run by Monash.

 > MATLAB

-add definition here!
+define me!

 > Mediaflux

-add definition here!
+define me!

 > memcache

-add definition here!
+define me!

 > Mint

-add definition here!
+define me!

 > MPI